Any Theory of Rationality is normative – it describes how a rational agent should evaluate beliefs, not (only) how they in fact evaluate them.

 the most reasonable account in the light of practical experience, that

 is, the most useful account we know of.
-If this is correct,
+In other words, the

-then the theory must reflect and articulate our practices.This means it will be a pragmatist theory of
+theory will reflect and articulate our practices.This means it will be a pragmatist theory of

 Of course this calls for different methods than in sciences that don’t deal with social practices.
 But under a pragmatist banner, the final aim doesn’t differ from these other sciences: To increase our chances for success.